locnho/AqualinkD/README.md

 # Aqualinkd

-This fork is tuned for PDA-PS6 Combo (Pool/SPA)
+This fork is tuned for PDA-PS6 Combo (Pool/SPA).

+Branch pda-ps6-main: This is the main stable branch.
+Branch pda-ps6-dev: This is the development branch.

 AquaLinkD Configuration: